-If you’re wondering when baby can have milk—and which type is best when it’s time, and how to transition from formula or breastmilk—this post has the answers for you.
+If you’re wondering when baby can have milk—and which type is best, when to introduce cow’s milk, which alternative milk is best, and how to transition from formula or breastmilk—this post has the answers for you.

 When can a baby have milk?

-The American Academy of Pediatrics recommends that we wait to introduce cow’s milk until baby has turned one.
-This is because unlike the proteins in dairy like yogurt and cheese, the one’s in cow’s milk are harder to digest.
+The American Academy of Pediatrics recommends waiting to introduce cow’s milk until baby has turned 1, or at 12 months.
+This is because unlike the proteins in dairy like yogurt and cheese, the ones in cow’s milk are harder to digest.

 The good news?
-Milk becomes easier for babies to digest and tolerate as they get a little older and hit the one year mark.
-At that age, babies are also usually eating a range of solid food, so they are getting more nutrients than they were previously—which decreases the need for formula.
+Milk becomes easier for babies to digest and tolerate as they get a little older and hit the one-year mark.

 How to Introduce Cow’s Milk